 Moreover, inflexible working schedules and norms also make healthy nutrition difficult for new mothers and their babies.
 The World Health Organization recommends that infants be exclusively breastfed during the first six months of their life and that mothers continue to breastfeed their children for at least two years after their birth.
 But with long shifts and a lack of employer support, working moms are hard-pressed to find the time needed for consistent breastfeeding.

-To improve the access of low-income mothers and their children to nutritious foods and to encourage healthy pre- and post-natal practices, U.S. lawmakers established the Women, Infant, and Children (WIC) Program in 1972.
-This program offers federal grant funding that states can use to provide supplemental foods, education, healthcare referrals, and basic health services for low-income pregnant, breastfeeding, and non-breastfeeding women and their children.
+To improve the access of mothers and their children to nutritious foods and to encourage healthy pre- and post-natal practices, U.S. lawmakers established the Women, Infant, and Children (WIC) Program in 1972.
+This program offers federal grant funding that states can use to provide supplemental foods, education, healthcare referrals, and basic health services for pregnant, breastfeeding, and non-breastfeeding women and their children.

 In addition to providing coupons and subsidies for a selection of baby foods, fruits and vegetables, juices, eggs, milk, cheeses, and whole-grain options, WIC also enables mothers and their children to access health screenings, immunization and substance abuse referrals, and various educational resources.

 Nationally, WIC operates through 1,900 local agencies and 10,000 clinic sites across all 50 states.
 Nearly 40% of U.S. births are to mothers who participate in WIC—the program benefits over 9.5 million Americans each year.
 And research finds that women who participate in WIC give birth to healthier babies.
 Their children are also more likely to be immunized and breastfed in their early years, and in their youth they’re more likely to score higher on reading and cognitive development exams.